stellar/stellar-core/docs/software/admin.md

 ### Container based installation
 Docker images are maintained in a few places, good starting points are:
  * the [quickstart image](https://github.com/stellar/docker-stellar-core-horizon)
- * the [standalone image](https://github.com/stellar/docker-stellar-core). **Warning**: this only tracks latest master, so you have to find the image based on the [release](https://github.com/stellar/stellar-core/releases) that you want to use
+ * the [standalone image](https://github.com/stellar/docker-stellar-core). **Warning**: this only tracks the latest master, so you have to find the image based on the [release](https://github.com/stellar/stellar-core/releases) that you want to use.

 ## Configuring

-Before attempting to configure stellar-core, it is highly recommended to first try running a private network or join the test network.
+Before attempting to configure stellar-core, it is highly recommended to first try running a private network or joining the test network.

 ### Configuration basics
 All configuration for stellar-core is done with a TOML file.
 By default